Skip to flight searchSkip to main content

 Ghana: Cheapest country for coastal delights

 Ghana, dubbed ‘Africa for beginners’, is a country located in West Africa.
 Generally, Ghana is a very safe country, and its friendly people make you feel warm and welcome as soon as you enter.
 Although the Coastal Plains of Ghana make up only a fraction of the whole country, there’s so much to do and see here, including the capital city of Accra.
 This coastal city is small but vibrant, with much to do for free!
-From Skybar in Accra’s tallest tower overlooking the laid-back coastline, a wander around the beating Makola Market, or the bars contributing to its great nightlife scene, Accra really has something for everyone.
+From Skybar in Accra’s tallest tower overlooking the laid-back coastline, a wander around the beating Makola Market, or the bars contributing to its great nightlife scene, Accra really has something for all kinds of travellers.
 The beaches of Bojo and Labadi provide a beautiful place for relaxing on the sand, or for the more adventurous, there are some great waves to surf.
 There are also a number of memorials and monuments in Accra, such as the Kwame Nkrumah Mausoleum, the Independence Arch and the Osu Castle.
 The fishing community of Jamestown is a must visit for a cultural experience dating back to the 17th century, complete with colonial architecture, vibrant local street art and it’s quaint lighthouse.

 If you plan to explore more than just Accra, be sure to visit the well-preserved Cape Coast Castle from the 17th centry for an important reminder of the country’s past from the slave trade.
 Slightly further inland from the Cape Coast is Kakum National Park, a rich rainforest complete with all types of flora and fauna and even a canopy walk - a rope bridge built to walk above the trees!
 For quick and easy tavel, jump on a domestic flight within Ghana, and travel between the country's top spots in no time.